 Won’t you please consider helping us so we can help them?

 Endangered, there is still time, but extinct is forever!

 Wade Harrell, U.S. Whooping Crane Recovery Coordinator

-Fall migration will soon begin and whooping cranes will start moving south out of their breeding grounds in Wood Buffalo National Park (WBNP).
-It was a good breeding year in WBNP.
-Above average water conditions contributed to an estimated 45 fledged whooping cranes headed South on their first migration.
-We usually expect to see the first whooping cranes arrive at Aransas NWR in early October.
-The whooping crane migration from Wood Buffalo to Aransas is about 2,500 miles in length and can take up to 50 days to complete.
+Fall migration is coming to a close and whooping cranes have all moved south out of their breeding grounds in Wood Buffalo National Park (WBNP).
+It was a record breeding year in WBNP; with above average conditions contributing to an estimated 63 fledged whooping cranes headed South on their first migration to Texas.
+The Whooping Crane migration from Wood Buffalo to Aransas is about 2,500 miles in length and can take up to about 50 days to complete.
 It will probably be a few more weeks until the entire Aransas Wood Buffalo whooping crane population has arrived on the Texas coast.
 We were able to fit a few whooping crane juveniles this August in WBNP with new cellular-based telemetry equipment, and I want to walk you through the fall migration of one of these juveniles and its parents.

 Texas Whooper Watch